A landed property is one where the erected house is on land that is also owned by the house owner.

-2. Those whose TDSR is 60% and below
+2. Those with TDSR of 55% and below

-In Singapore, property buyers must have a total debt servicing ratio (TDSR) of less than or equal to 60%.
+In Singapore, property buyers must have a Total Debt Servicing Ratio (TDSR) of less than or equal to 55% (effective 16 Dec 2021).

 The maximum threshold of this debt-to-income ratio is set by the Monetary Authority of Singapore and applies to not only individuals but also certain companies.
 The ratio must be calculated for any loan to purchase a property, any loan secured by a property, as well as the refinancing of these loans.

 Financial institutions may still grant property loans to borrowers whose TDSR exceeds the threshold on an exceptional basis, subject to enhanced credit evaluation.